South Polar Times: Founding purpose

 The magazine was founded to provide an outlet to entertain the men throughout their time in Antarctica and keep them occupied when weather prevented exploration.
 Through habitual recording of stories and events, the magazine offers insight into daily Antarctic life.
 In his journal, Scott writes about the perfect initial copy of the magazine, but acknowledges that in the circumstances, broad circulation would not be possible from their isolated location in Antarctica.
 The crew therefore endeavoured to reproduce the magazine for the public upon returning from Antarctica.

 The magazine was mostly produced in the months of May through to August.
 In these winter months, sunlight in Antarctica is scarce and often in mid-winter (June) the sun does not rise.
-Each completed issue of the magazine was read aloud to all men on the expedition upon the completion of each contributors work.
+Each completed issue of the magazine was read aloud to all men on the expedition upon the completion of each contributor's work.
 Illustrations were created by hand and all text was generated on typewriters in order that the magazine featured various perspectives and generated broad discussion.
 The magazine gives various accounts of the complex problems encountered by Scott, such as the weather, boredom, lack of resources and isolation.